burtonjb/computer-graphics/README.md

 * clean up readme
 * clean up git history
 * sparse and "dense" images
+* shape based pixel selection (rect, circle)
+* magic wand like pixel selection (select all pixels similar to the origin pixel)
 * fill

 # Bugs/Issues
 * kernel processing is slightly bad (it just ignores the pixels on the edge)
 * For the affine transformations I want to try going from new location to old location.
 Right now I have old location to new location, so I need to invert the matrix.
 * finish hsv to rgb test
+* finish test cases for the circle drawing

 # Learnings
 * Using uint8_t for the base matrix/vector is not great.
 Spent a lot of time debugging issues with that.
 I'm really missing generics now...